Unthrottled/blog/_posts/2017-05-01-Hazelcast-Performance-Serialization.md

 Hazelcast, being a distributed in-memory data-grid, has to be able to store and send objects over networks.
 Meaning that all items put into a hazelcast instance must be stored in a byte array.
-The coressponding byte array is is able to be sent across networks and shared with other nodes in the cluster.
+The corresponding byte array is is able to be sent across networks and shared with other nodes in the cluster.
 This allows all  nodes in a given cluster to share information.

 The process of converting of a Java object int a byte array (or anything really such as XML) is called _Serialization_.